MononeuropathyNeuropathy; Isolated mononeuritis

 Mononeuropathy is damage to a single nerve, which results in loss of movement, sensation, or other function of that nerve.

 Mononeuropathy is a type of damage to a nerve outside the brain and spinal cord (peripheral neuropathy).

 Mononeuropathy is most often caused by injury.
 Bodywide (systemic) disorders can also cause isolated nerve damage.

 Long-term pressure on a nerve due to swelling or injury can result in mononeuropathy.
 The covering of the nerve (myelin sheath) or part of the nerve cell (the axon) may be damaged.
 This damage slows or prevents signals from traveling through the damaged nerves.

 Mononeuropathy may involve any part of the body.
-Some of the common forms of mononeuropathy include:
+Some common forms of mononeuropathy include:

 - Axillary nerve dysfunction (loss of movement or sensation in the shoulder)